Plague in India: 1300s

 The Black Death spread across the world in the 14th century with devastating effect.
 For India, accounts of this pandemic are anecdotal, with clear testimony for bubonic plague found only from the 17th century.
 This has led some to think the disease did not reach India in the 1300s, a premature conclusion given plague is mentioned in Tughlaq dynasty sources.
 Since 2015, new evidence has been published, and a fresh examination of historical and philological problems undertaken.
 In addition, archaeo-pathology research has documented the Black Death in central Asia, a region with close links to India at the time.

 A number of human skeletons, possibly of the 14th century, were found during conservation work on the south side of the medieval Nīlakaṇṭheśvara temple, Udaypur, Madhya Pradesh.
 These were quietly disposed of for fear of stirring up controversy.
 Somewhat later, human remains were found at Ujjain, near the Mahākāl temple.
 The absence of scientific examinination led to unsubstantied speculation on the part of the press.
 While the date of the Ujjain remains is an open question, the site, like Udaypur, flourished under the Paramara rulers.

 1790s Dharwad

 A mass burial of over 600 individuals was found near Annigeri in Navalgund taluk, Dharwad district and reported widely in the press.
+In 2014, a report on the findings was published by the Directorate of Archaeology & Museums, Karnataka.
 A full account, summarising the shifting interpretations, was prepared by K. V. Ramakrishnarao and posted on his Blog in 2020.

-In 2014, a report on the findings was published by the Directorate of Archaeology & Museums, Karnataka.
+Third plague pandemic 1896-1920s

+India was hard hit during the third plague pandemic, which had started in China in the 1850s and reached Bombay (now Mumbai) in 1896.
+This Bombay plague epidemic spread to the rest of the country, causing at least 10 million deaths in British India before ending in the early 1920s.